Ensure Reliability & Speed with Performance Testing

 Want to optimize your mobile apps for better performance?
 Try now.

-The following metrics or Key Performance Indicators (KPIs) are helpful in evaluating the results of system performance testing:
+The following metrics or Key Performance Indicators (KPIs) help evaluate the results of system performance testing:

 • Memory: The storage space available and/or used by a system while processing data and executing an action.